Antinomia2/Portale-Chi/README.md

 The author does **not take any responsibility** for how this code is used.
 **This script only scrapes publicly available data.**
 **Do not spam, overload, or flood the target server with requests.**
-If you cause issues, bans, or any legal trouble, **that’s entirely on you.**
+If you cause issues or any legal trouble, **that’s entirely on you.**

 ## Dependencies